Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

-The subsequent sections present a comprehensive examination of our computational methodology, commencing with genomic data acquisition pipelines and bioinformatic preprocessing algorithms.
-We subsequently elucidate the primer design framework, detailing the neural network-based feature extraction mechanisms and quantitative evaluation metrics implemented for both forward and reverse primer candidate selection.
-The discussion concludes with a comprehensive analysis of primer pair validation procedures.
+The following sections provide an overview of our computational methodology.
+We begin with genomic data acquisition and bioinformatic preprocessing, and then detail the primer design framework, including neural-network-based feature extraction and the quantitative metrics used for selecting forward and reverse primer candidates.
+We conclude by describing the primer-pair validation procedures.